Shchors (opera): Act 4

+Act 5

 The focus is on Shchors and his henchmen fighting against Ukrainian troops.
 In this battle, Shchors dies with the words "Forward, gods, our victory."
 Lenin...", after which the choir mournfully sings "The Cossack is carried and the horse is led."
 In the second picture, the corpse of the commander is sent by truck to the sounds of a Bogun song.